 The exception to this would be if, during the course of your previous or future settlement negotiations, you got the car company to agree to completely DELETE all negative info concerning your car account.
 If that’s the case and your car repo was removed, that would boost your credit score.

 Most likely, though, so far they probably just changed the “payment status” noted on your credit reports to “paid” or “satisfied.”
 That usually doesn’t help your credit score.
 The good news is that as time goes on, that repo has less and less impact on your credit score.

-- repo on credit report
+- can car repossession still report on your credit report

 - I HAVE A REPO THAT IS SHOWING UP IN MY CASH FLOW ON MY CREDIT WHAT IS BEST WAY TO TAKE CARE OF THIS

 - what does a repo show under pay status on credit reports

 - can I get a car repo off my credit sooner than 7 years

 - ways to remove repossession from credit report